Have you heard that an Individual Voluntary Arrangement (IVA) can help people write off a lot of their debts?

 Think very hard about the implications of being made to take an expensive secured loan in the final year of your IVA (see above.)

-Get someone independent to have a look at your situation: think about posting anonymously on a bulletin board; go to your local CAB; call National Debtline – or do all three!
+Get someone independent to have a look at your situation: think about posting anonymously on a bulletin board; go to your local CAB or call National Debtline!
 This is a huge decision and you need to get it right.

 Pros interest frozen, no hassle from creditors, debts wiped out after 5 years, good for high earning professionals with jobs where bankruptcy is not possible